 What type of rehab is typically used for crack cocaine?

 The first step in rehab for crack cocaine is typically detoxification.
 Detox consists of safely removing the drugs from the body in a medically-supervised and controlled environment.
-During detox, medical personnel manage the intense cravings and withdrawal symptoms that are common in crack cocaine addicts.
+During detox, medical personnel manage the intense cravings and withdrawal symptoms that are common in people suffering from crack cocaine addiction.
 Medications are prescribed to reduce symptoms like anxiety, insomnia, and drug cravings.
-Withdrawal from crack cocaine is incredibly difficult and addicts are at high risk of relapse during this time.
-However, addiction treatment experts have helped thousands of people make successful recoveries from cocaine abuse.
+Withdrawal from crack cocaine is incredibly difficult and people with addiction are at high risk of relapse during this time.
+However, addiction treatment experts have helped thousands of people make successful recoveries from problematic cocaine use.

 The mainstay of crack cocaine addiction treatment following detox consists of behavioral interventions, which can be offered in both outpatient and residential settings.
-Some effective behavioral therapies that have shown positive results in cocaine addicts include contingency management and cognitive-behavioral therapy.
+Some effective behavioral therapies that have shown positive results in people with cocaine addiction include contingency management and cognitive-behavioral therapy.

 Can I call a crack cocaine helpline or hotline for a family member?

 Yes, crack cocaine hotlines provide resources to anyone looking for help, including family members and friends who are concerned about a loved one.
-If you suspect or know someone who is abusing cocaine, you can call the crack cocaine hotline for information and guidance.
+If you suspect or know someone who may have a problem with cocaine, you can call the crack cocaine hotline for information and guidance.

 What can I expect when I call a crack cocaine helpline?